 - Preheat oven to 350ºF.

 - In a mixing bowl, whisk together honey, ½ teaspoon cinnamon, allspice, and cloves.
 You can warm the honey a little if it's too thick to work with.

 - Dice up apples and add toss them in the bowl with the honey mixture.

 - Evenly divide the apple pieces between six 4-oz ramekins.
 Make sure to place these on top of a baking sheet or you will have quite a mess to clean up in your oven!

 - Set the ramekins aside and start on your crumble topping.
-Using a fork, mix together the almond flour, coconut sugar, and ¼ tsp cinnamon.
-Add the bacon fat and use the fork to incorporate it all together (it will be kind of clumpy like making biscuits).
-Now stir in the larger ingredients: bacon, pecan pieces, and pumpkin seeds.
+Using a fork, mix together the almond flour, coconut sugar, and ¼ teaspoon cinnamon.
+Add the bacon fat and use the fork to incorporate it all together (it will be clumpy).
+Now stir in the bacon and pecan pieces.

-- Drop a few pieces of the crumble mixture on top of the apples.
+- Top each ramekin with the crumble mixture.
 Bake until the apples are soft and can easily be pierced with a fork.
 It should take about 30-35 minutes.